 If you don’t want to restore or perform a factory reset, you can also make an appointment to go see an Apple Genius at the Apple Store.
 (Or another store but we recommend Apple itself.)

 Geniuses will be able to run some diagnostics on your phone and they could help you figure out the problem.
-One time we took in an iPhone 5s and discovered a bloated battery was responsible for the battery drain.
+We once took in an iPhone 5s and discovered a bloated battery was responsible for the battery drain.

 If you’re under warranty, and you will be for a year from your purchase date, you might be able to get another iPhone 6s or iPhone 6s Plus for free.